How much does a Tanzania safari cost? — honest overview

 This is where the biggest variation lies.
 There are roughly three categories:

-Budget lodge ($80–150 per night per room): Simple but clean.
+Simple but clean.
 Good meals, fine guides.
-Less atmosphere than a tented camp.
-Good for budget-conscious travellers.
+Less atmosphere than a tented camp, but the wildlife experience is identical.
+Good for travellers who prefer to spend the budget on the safari itself.

-Comfort lodge ($200–350 per night): The sweet spot.
+The sweet spot.
 Good facilities, good food, atmospheric setting.
-Most travellers choose this level.
+Most travellers choose this level — and it's also what we most often recommend at Simba Tours.

 Our price level